holydragon2009/react-native-assignment-week2/README.md

 Build a Yelp search app.

-Time spent: **6** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories

 REQUIRE

 [x] [Login Screen] just a page before go to Homepage

 [x] [Search results page] Add filter button and search text input.

 [x] [Search results page] Display items, rows should be dynamic height according to the content height.

 [x] [Search results page] Infinite scroll for restaurant results.

 [x] [Filter page] Categories should show a subset of the full list, and when click "Show all" row to expand all subset.

-[ ] [Filter page] Clicking on the "Search" button should dismiss the filters page and trigger the search with the new filter settings.
+[x] [Filter page] Clicking on the "Search" button should dismiss the filters page and trigger the search with the new filter settings.

 [ ] [Filter page] Using Redux to storage filter data

 OPTIONAL

-[ ] Implement the restaurant detail page with map view (show restaurant's position). react-native-maps) [ ] Implement a custom switch to look like Yelp app.
+[ ] Implement the restaurant detail page with map view (show restaurant's position). react-native-maps)

+[ ] Implement a custom switch to look like Yelp app.

 [ ] Implement login page with Facebook SDK

 [ ] Implements TabbarIOS

 	+ ListView, the layout as description above

 	+ MapView, list all place on Map as Marker, and the layout as below.
 Example.

 ## Video Walkthrough